cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

     A constant :math:`n_e\tau` (upstream electron density times impurity residence time) used when evaluating the :math:`L_Z` impurity radiation curve.

   edge_impurity_species
-    An :class:`~cfspopcon.named_options.Impurity` indicating which :term:`extrinsic<extrinsic impurity>` edge radiator species should be injected into the confined region to enhance the edge radiated power.
+    An :class:`~cfspopcon.named_options.AtomicSpecies` indicating which :term:`extrinsic<extrinsic impurity>` edge radiator species should be injected into the confined region to enhance the edge radiated power.

   edge_impurity_enrichment
     Ratio of concentration of the edge radiator in the core to in the edge, :math:`f_e = n_{edge}/n_{core}`.